College access & persistence support with strategic scholarships for students who need it most

 College Advising Through CollegePoint

-In partnership with CollegePoint, ScholarMatch provides individualized college admission counseling virtually to low-income, high-achieving students nationwide.
-Students in this program will be matched with a trained volunteer College Coach for their senior year in high school and receive one-on-one support on everything from building their college list to polishing their essays to completing financial aid paperwork to planning their travel to school.
+In partnership with CollegePoint, ScholarMatch provides virtual individualized college admission counseling to low-income, high-achieving students nationwide.
+Students in this program will be matched with a trained volunteer college coach for their senior year in high school and receive one-on-one support on everything from building their college list to polishing their essays to completing financial aid paperwork.

 Caring Support Network & Targeted Financial Support